Dictionary » Positive Words » Kudos – Meaning, Definition, Synonyms and Antonyms

 5. Is there a plural form of kudos?

-No “kudos” is already a singular, uncountable noun.
+No. “Kudos” is already a singular, uncountable noun.
 You wouldn’t say “three kudos” or “many kudoses.”
-Instead, use phrases like:
+Instead, you can say “a lot of kudos” or “plenty of praise.”

 6. What’s the difference between kudos and compliments?

-- Kudos usually refers to recognition of a specific achievement.
+• Kudos usually refers to recognition of a specific achievement, effort, or contribution.

 7. Where does the word “kudos” come from?

 It originates from the Greek word “kydos” (κῦδος), meaning glory or fame.
-It entered English in the 19th century, especially in academic and journalistic circles.
+It entered English in the 18th century and became especially common in contexts like academic praise, journalism, and later workplace recognition.

 8. Can I give someone kudos online or in messages?

+Yes.
 “Kudos” is commonly used in emails, chats, and on social media to acknowledge someone’s contribution, effort, or success.
+If you’re also learning related vocabulary, you may like these entries on respect and achievement.

 Explore more K words: